 You can buy ready-made household items with hidden cameras pre-installed, and then it might not look weird at all.
 So, look for things that seem to be in the wrong place or seem to be placed deliberately.
 An alarm clock in the bathroom is a good example.
 So is a USB plug that’s pointed directly at a bed.
 Or a bedroom that has two smoke detectors in it.
 Or a can of soda that’s left on the counter.
 Or an alarm sensor that has no alarm pad.
 Also, look for devices that have an unobstructed view of a room.

 Use A Flashlight To Look For Camera Lenses

 A planter with drainage holes looks innocent enough.
 So does an air vent.
 But if you shut off the lights and shine a flashlight into the holes, do you see a reflection?
 It could be the glass of a camera lens.

 Open All The Drawers

 There are cameras so small that they can fit in the small spaces in drawers in cabinets.
-But these devices still have “gut” and they may be found inside said drawers.
+But these devices still have “guts,” and they may be found inside said drawers.

 Tiny cameras use WiFi to stream what they’re recording so the host can see it remotely.
-Although they aren’t always 100% effective, you can use a smartphone apps to display all the wireless devices that are connected to a WiFi network.
+Although they aren’t always 100% effective, you can use smartphone apps to display all the wireless devices connected to a WiFi network.
 Here are a few:

 - Don’t Spy (iOS)